-If you suffer from an illness or injury that prevents you from holding a job, we understand that the bills may be piling up.
+If you suffer from an illness or injury that prevents you from working, we understand that the bills may be piling up.
 The Social Security Administration (SSA) offers a range of benefits for those who suffer from a health condition that restricts their ability to work.

-While filing for these benefits seems like a fairly simple process, it rarely is and denials are not uncommon.
+While filing for these benefits seems like a fairly simple process, it rarely is, and denials are not uncommon.
 Fortunately, you do not have to navigate it alone.
-A Social Security disability (SSD) lawyer at Berger and Green can simplify the process for disabled people in the Johnstown area.
+The Social Security Disability (SSD) lawyers at Berger and Green have years of experience representing claimants for disability benefits in the Johnstown area.

 To determine whether your condition qualifies as a disability, check if it is in the SSA’s Blue Book.
 The Blue Book is a listing of commonly disabling impairments and the criteria you must meet to qualify as disabled.
 The Blue Book’s 14 categories of disabilities include dozens of conditions such as:

 - Heart disease

 It is important to note that just having a certain condition does not mean you meet the SSA’s definition of disability.
 In addition to meeting the severity criteria under your condition, you must also prove:

 - Your condition makes it impossible for you to engage in “substantial gainful activity.”
 (Essentially, you cannot work and make more than $1,350 a month in 2022.
 This includes work in your career field and other fields.)